istio/istio.io/_docs/tasks/security/role-based-access-control.md

 Point your browser at the BookInfo `productpage` (http://$GATEWAY_URL/productpage).
 Now you should see "BookInfo Sample" page.
 But there are errors "Error fetching product details" and "Error fetching product reviews" on the page.
-These errors are expected because we have not grant "productpage" service to access "details" and "reviews" services.
+These errors are expected because we have not granted "productpage" service to access "details" and "reviews" services.
+We will fix the errors in the following steps.

   > Note: There may be delay due to caching on browser and Istio proxy.